unixorn/aws-lambda-list/Readme.md

 * [aws-key-disabler](https://github.com/te-papa/aws-key-disabler) - Lambda Function that disables AWS IAM User Access Keys after a set amount of time in order to reduce the risk associated with old access keys.
 * [aws-lambda-blog-platform](https://github.com/sirceljm/aws-lambda-blog) - A complete blogging solution that uses the following Amazon Web Services for operation - API Gateway, Lambda, DynamoDB, S3, Cloudfront, SES.
 * [aws-maintenance-lambda](https://github.com/indix/aws-maintenance-lambda) - Send alerts (to Slack, HipChat) on AWS maintenance events.
+* [aws-monitor](https://github.com/zulily/aws_monitor) - Run periodically as an AWS Lambda, will detect your instances, add CloudWatch alerting for each, and create CloudWatch dashboards based on your preferences.
 * [aws-ses-to-elasticsearch](https://github.com/ScheduleOnce/aws-ses-to-elasticsearch) - SES is capable of sending reports about email delivery (deliveries, bounces, rejects) to SNS.
 However, there's no built in way to pipe these reports into something like Elastic Search.
 This Lambda function bridges the gap and allows to send the reports to ES.
 * [binaryalert](https://github.com/airbnb/binaryalert) - Serverless, Real-time & Retroactive Malware Detection.
 * [BucketSnake](https://github.com/Netflix-Skunkworks/bucketsnake) - Provisions S3 access for IAM roles.
 A primary feature of Bucket Snake is to crete IAM roles that reside in the account where the S3 buckets live to facilitate proper cross-account S3 bucket access (via a role assumption).
+* [chalice-transmogrify](https://github.com/uncompiled/chalice-transmogrify) - Python Microservice that transforms arbitrary XML/RSS to JSON.
 * [chaos-lambda](https://github.com/shoreditch-ops/chaos-lambda) - A Serverless implementation of Netflix's [Chaos Monkey](https://github.com/Netflix/SimianArmy/wiki/Chaos-Monkey) for AWS (runs on AWS Lambda).
 * [chef-node-cleanup](https://github.com/awslabs/lambda-chef-node-cleanup) - Automatically Delete Terminated Instances in Chef Server with AWS Lambda when triggered by CloudWatch instance termination events.
 * [chromeless](https://github.com/lagleki/chromeless) - Chrome automation made simple.
 Runs locally or headless on AWS Lambda.
 See [https://chromeless.netlify.com](https://chromeless.netlify.com) for more details.
 * [cloudwatch-logs-shipper-logzio-lambda](https://github.com/logzio/cloudwatch-logs-shipper-lambda) - Ships Cloudwatch Logs to [logz.io](logz.io).
 * [cwlogs2sns](https://github.com/jakubknejzlik/cwlogs2sns) - AWS CloudWatch to SNS handler for AWS Lambda.
 * [ddns-function](https://github.com/awslabs/aws-lambda-ddns-function) - Dynamically create Route 53 resource records using CloudWatch Events and AWS Lambda.
+* [ebs_snapper](https://github.com/rackerlabs/ebs_snapper) - Allows you to schedule regular EBS snapshots and clean up EBS snapshots on EC2, as well as replicate snapshots to a secondary EC2 region.
 * [ecs-host-service-scale](https://github.com/miketheman/ecs-host-service-scale) - Lambda function to ensure an ECS Service is set to the correct Desired Count for a One-Task-Per-Host placement value for any cluster that runs the Service.
 * [felix](https://github.com/Cimpress-MCP/felix) - Automate the rotation of IAM keys used by third-party services.
 Felix is aimed at making it easy to manage IAM keys in third-party services like SumoLogic and GitLab.
 It aims to be easily extensible by both built-in providers and external plugins.
 * [github-s3-deploy](https://github.com/nytlabs/github-s3-deploy) - AWS Lambda function, triggered by Github/SNS webhook, to sync new commits in an S3 bucket.